deadpixi/sam/README.rst

 Simplified and Dynamic Configuration
     The graphical elements (colors and fonts) of this version of sam are controlled via environment variables, not X Resources.
-    The table of composable characters is now dynamically configurable (via the `~/.keyboard` file), where it was once hard-coded.
     Keybindings and mouse chords are configurable at runtime via a configuration file.

 Far Better Keyboard Support